-Bergeret, Volkov and Efetov~\cite{bergeret_prl} proposed theoretically new type of proximity-induced superconducting state in ferromagnets, the so called long-range spin-triplet pairing state.
-Inhomogeneous magnetic structures near the SF interface (see Fig.~1) rotate the spin direction of an electron, which induces equal spin-triplet $s$-wave Cooper pairs in ferromagnets.~\cite{volkov,bergeret_rmp,eschrig_pt,kadigrobov_epl} Such Cooper pairs should have the odd-frequency symmetry to satisfy the requirement from the Fermi-Dirac statistics of electrons.
-Since equal spin-triplet pairs are not suppressed by the exchange potential, they have the long range penetration length into ferromagnets characterized by $\xi_T$.
-Experimentally such effect has been observed first as the long-range Josephson coupling in SFS junctions,~\cite{keizer_nature} where the ferromagnet is a half-metallic CrO$_2$ compound.
-In clean half-metallic SFS junctions the equal-spin triplet pairs can have the odd-parity even-frequency symmetry,~\cite{eschrig_prl} whereas in the experimentally relevant dirty limit case the equal-spin triplet even-parity $s$-wave odd-frequency symmetry is the only possible choice.
-The experiment~\cite{keizer_nature} as well as anomalous conductance oscillations observed in SF hybrids~\cite{Sosnin} stimulated much theoretical~\cite{asano_prl07,braude_prl,eschrig_natphys} and experimental work~\cite{robinson_science,khaire,Sprungmann,anwar,Klose,Wang}.
+Bergeret {\it et al.}~\cite{bergeret_prl} theoretically proposed a new type of proximity-induced superconducting state in ferromagnets, the so-called long-range spin-triplet pairing state.
+Inhomogeneous magnetic structures near the SF interface (see Fig.~1) rotate the spin direction of an electron, which induces equal spin-triplet $s$-wave Cooper pairs in ferromagnets.~\cite{volkov,bergeret_rmp,eschrig_pt,kadigrobov_epl} Such Cooper pairs should have an odd-frequency symmetry to satisfy the requirement of the Fermi-Dirac statistics of electrons.
+Since equal spin-triplet pairs are not suppressed by the exchange potential, they have a long-range length of penetration into ferromagnets characterized by $\xi_T$.
+Experimentally, such an effect has been observed first as the long-range Josephson coupling in SFS junctions,~\cite{keizer_nature} where the ferromagnet is a half-metallic CrO$_2$ compound.
+In clean half-metallic SFS junctions, equal-spin triplet pairs can have an odd-parity even-frequency symmetry.~\cite{eschrig_prl} However, in the experimentally relevant dirty-limit case, the equal-spin triplet even-parity $s$-wave odd-frequency symmetry is the only possible choice.
+The experiment~\cite{keizer_nature} as well as anomalous conductance oscillations observed in SF hybrids~\cite{Sosnin} stimulated many theoretical~\cite{asano_prl07,Asano2007,braude_prl,eschrig_natphys} and experimental works~\cite{robinson_science,khaire,Sprungmann,anwar,Klose,Wang}.
 As a result, a number of signatures of triplet correlations have been observed.
-However, no experiment so far has reported direct and unequivocal evidences of long-range spin-triplet odd-frequency pairs.
+However, no experiment so far has shown direct and unequivocal evidence of long-range spin-triplet odd-frequency pairs.